-4.4.
-Special warning and precautions for use
+4.4 Special warning and precautions for use

-4.4.1.
-General information
+4.4.1 General information

-Before initiating therapy with amoxicillin/clavulanic acid, careful enquiry should be made concerning previous hypersensitivity reactions to penicillins, cephalosporins or other β -lactam agents (see sections 4.3 and 4.8)
+Before initiating therapy with amoxicillin/clavulanic acid, careful enquiry should be made concerning previous hypersensitivity reactions to penicillins, cephalosporins or other $\beta$ -lactam agents.

 Serious and occasionally fatal hypersensitivity (anaphylactoid) reactions have been reported in patients on penicillin therapy.
 These reactions are more likely to occur in individuals with a history of penicillin hypersensitivity and in atopic individuals.
 If an allergic reaction occurs, amoxicillin/clavulanic acid therapy must be discontinued and appropriate alternative therapy instituted.
 In the case that an infection is proven to be due to an amoxicillin-susceptible organism(s) then switching from amoxicillin/clavulanic acid to amoxicillin should be considered in accordance with official guidance.

-The use of Dafraclav is not suitable when there is a high risk that the presumptive pathogens have reduced susceptibility or resistance to β -lactam agents that is not mediated by β -lactamases susceptible to inhibition by clavulanic acid.
-Dafraclav should not be used to treat penicillin-resistant S. pneumoniae.
+The use of Dafraclav 1000 mg BD is not suitable when there is a high risk that the presumptive pathogens have reduced susceptibility or resistance to $\beta$ -lactam agents that is not mediated by $\beta$ -lactamases susceptible to inhibition by clavulanic acid.
+Amoxicilin/clavulanic acid should not be used to treat penicillin-resistant S. pneumoniae.

-In patients with impaired renal function or in those receiving high doses convulsions may occur (see section 4.8)
+In patients with impaired renal function or in those receiving high doses convulsions may occur.